avaneev/biteopt/README.md

 complex landscape.
 This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

+Most hard constraints can be introduced by applying huge penalties to the objective function.
+Even binary penalties like "if(x>1)cost+=10000" should work acceptably in most cases.

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of